tournepivoine/shinpokered-fr/README.md

 - A revision control function has been added that will cancel unsupported cable links

-#Latest Fixes (most recent patch):
+#Latest Fixes (most recent patch)
 ---------------
 -

-#Changes not yet in the release branch:
+#Changes not yet in the release branch
 -----------
 v1.23.01
 - Green and Red-JP have the original front sprites for fossil kabutops and fossil aerodactyl